Flash of genius: Origin

 The doctrine was formalized by the Supreme Court's opinion in Cuno Engineering v.
 Automatic Devices (1941), which held that the inventive act had to come into the mind of an inventor in a "flash of genius" and not as a result of tinkering: "The new device, however useful it may be, must reveal the flash of creative genius, not merely the skill of the calling.
 If it fails, it has not established its right to a private grant on the public domain."

 Overturned

 The test was eventually rejected by Congress in its 1952 revision of the patent statute, now codified in Title 35 of the United States Code.
-Section 103 was amended to state the new standard of non-obviousness: "Patentability shall not be negatived by the manner in which the invention was made."
+Section 103 was amended to state the new standard of non-obviousness: "Patentability shall not be negated by the manner in which the invention was made."

 The United States Supreme Court acknowledged this new language in its landmark opinion on obviousness, Graham v.
 John Deere Co.
 (1966), noting that the language in Cuno establishing the doctrine had never been intended to create a new standard in the first instance.